Oakleaf fleabane, Erigeron quercifolius

 Garden tips: Oakleaf fleabane is best utilized in a meadow or naturalistic setting.
 It is easily propagated by seed.
 It does have a tendency to get weedy if left to its own devices.

-Oakleaf fleabane is often available at nurseries that specialize in native plants.
-Visit PlantRealFlorida.org to find a native nursery on your area.
+Oakleaf fleabane is occasionally available at nurseries that specialize in Florida native plants.
+Visit PlantRealFlorida.org to find a nursery in your area.